martinthomson/wk-star/draft-thomson-http-wk-star.md

 As with any other well-known resource, the intent of this resource is to provide information that applies to the entire server.
 As such, the security considerations of {{!RFC5785}} apply.
-This concern is mitigated by the inherent limitations of a resource that purports to speak for the entire server (see Section 4.3.7 of {{!RFC7231}}).
+Concerns about authority are mitigated by the inherent limitations of a resource that purports to speak for the entire server (see Section 4.3.7 of {{!RFC7231}} for details).

 # IANA Considerations